nielssorensen/OpenEmu-wiki/Developers:-How-to-Build-System-and-Core-Plugins.md

 ### How to build a System Plugin
 OpenEmu includes plugins for [several systems](https://github.com/OpenEmu/OpenEmu/wiki/Emulators).
 In this example, we will create a new system plugin for the TurboGrafx-16/PC Engine.

+Our first step will be adding a new Target to the OpenEmu project.
+Choose the Bundle template under Framework & Library for Mac OS X and then give it a Product Name.

+Once created, you will then have to add some custom OE-related values to the info plist.
+These will include, OEArchiveIDs, OEControlListKey, OEFileSuffixes, Principal Class, OESystemIcon, OESystemPluginName and OESystemIdentifier.

 Since all plugins follow the same structure, we can duplicate a set from another system and then edit accordingly.

     NSString *OEPCEButtonNameTable[] =